devloper13/agno/cookbook/agent_concepts/knowledge/vector_dbs/redis_db/redis_vectordb_guide.md

-# Redis VectorDB with Sentence Transformers: Indexing & Querying Quora-style Questions
+# Using Redis Vector DB with Agno

 This guide walks you through the process of setting up a Redis vector database to index and search Quora-style questions using the `sentence-transformers` library.
 You'll also learn how to integrate this with an agent like Agno for querying.